Jean-Yves Chatellier, Talisman Energy, Calgary, AB, Canada

 January 1 , 2030 - ,

 Sign Up Now

-NOTE: The one hour live portion will be followed by a full day of independent study (not a live event).
+Each e-symposium consists of one-hour live e-symposium, along with material for one full day of independent study.
+The live portion will be followed by a full day of independent study (not a live event).
 The one-hour live e-symposium can be accessed from any computer anywhere in the world using a high-speed internet connection.
 After the event is over, you will receive via email information about accessing the asynchronous segment (not live) which consists of your independent study materials, to be accessed and studied at any time.
 You will be able to email responses to the readings, along with your study question answers for CEU credit (if you sign up for the extended package).